Deirror/FMI/Git/README.md

 -

 - **`git log <flags>`** => shows a history of the commits in a repository
-- It is useful for
+- It is useful, when you want to know
-  - Who made a commit
+  - who made a commit
-  - When the commit was made
+  - when the commit was made
-  - What was changed
+  - what was changed

+- *commit hash* => represents a unique identifier for each commit.
+Only the first 7 characters of the hash are important

+> [!NOTE]
+> **Git** uses *SHA-1* for hashing commits